cloudsys-dpss-inescid/faastion/README.md

 ## Repository Overview

-This project repository contains the source code and benchmarks related to the paper [full paper]() referenced above.
+This project repository contains the source code and benchmarks related to [the paper](faastion-paper) referenced above.
 The contents of the repository are organized as such:

 ### Instrumentation
 - `native-execution/instrumentation`: performs static analysis, locates all native function calls (regardless of whether or not they are used), creates wrapper functions for native libraries and replaces native function calls with stub calls;